ThulasiA/tic-tac-toe/README.md

 1. Rewrite Board to use two loops to make the squares instead of hardcoding them.
 1. Add a toggle button that lets you sort the moves in either ascending or descending order.
 1. When someone wins, highlight the three squares that caused the win.
+1. When no one wins, display a message about the result being a draw.